-- (1) Proceedings against a person for a contravention of a WHS civil penalty provision are stayed if: - (a) criminal proceedings are commenced or have already commenced against the person for an offence; and - (b) the offence is constituted by conduct that is substantially the same as the conduct alleged to constitute the contravention of the WHS civil penalty provision. - (2) The proceedings for the order may be resumed if the person is not convicted or found guilty of the offence. - (3) If the proceedings for the order are not resumed, the proceedings are dismissed.
+- (1) Proceedings against a person for a contravention of a WHS civil penalty provision are stayed if: - (a) criminal proceedings are commenced or have already commenced against the person for an offence, and - (b) the offence is constituted by conduct that is substantially the same as the conduct alleged to constitute the contravention of the WHS civil penalty provision. - (2) The proceedings for the order may be resumed if the person is not convicted or found guilty of the offence.
+Otherwise, the proceedings for the order are dismissed.